New Trees for a Better Tree Canopy

 What species?

-• In our planting plans, we make sure to include tree species that are native to Minnesota.
-These native species are well-adapted to our local weather patterns and provide vital habitat and food resources to native wildlife that have evolved alongside these trees.
+• Native species are generally well-adapted to local weather patterns and provide vital habitat and food resources to native wildlife that have evolved alongside these trees.
+These species include:

-• We also plant species that are not native to Minnesota but are widely used in urban forests because they have proven to be resilient to the many challenges of city life, like droughts or floods, soil compaction, air pollution, and salt.
+• We also plant species that are not native to Minnesota but are widely used in urban plantings.
+These trees have proven to be resilient to the many challenges of city life, like not enough water, too much water, soil compaction, air pollution, and de-icing salt.
 These species have been planted successfully in urban areas in Minnesota and elsewhere without becoming invasive or otherwise harming native plants and animals.
+This includes species like:

 Where to put each species?